 We often adventure to places where there are few people so we can recharge and enjoy the solitude that a quiet forest offers.
 Butano State Park is a 4,000-acre gem in the California State Park system hidden in a canyon filled with second and third growth redwoods.
 The trails are lightly trafficked making it amazingly peaceful and a perfect place to recharge.

 Butano State Park

 Entering Butano State Park we were greeted by the ranger letting us know it was a quiet day in the park.
 The last time we hiked here there were just a few more people, but we still felt like it was the Hidden Gem of the California State Park System.
-The restrooms are about 1/4 mile in from the entrance kiosk but the Jackson Flats trail head is just behind the Visitor Center at the entrance.
-We opted to drive down to the restrooms then drive back to the trail head.
-Since not many people were at the park we had our pick of parking!
+The restrooms are about 1/4 mile in from the entrance kiosk but the Jackson Flats trailhead is just behind the Visitor Center at the entrance.
+We opted to drive down to the restrooms then drive back to the trailhead.
+Since not many people were in the park we had our pick of parking!

 Jackson Flats Trail

 Jackson Flats trail starts off level and swings around behind the visitor center.
 Tiny little white mushrooms lined the path as we started up the switchbacks.
 It was like a little mushroom city there were so many of them along the path!
 The trails in this park are super scenic.
 You do get expansive views along Canyon Trail but the real beauty is hiking the trails.